The Clear Edge

 The Executive Summary

-• The Opportunity Overcommitment Problem: Unfiltered yeses to “good exposure” burn 120–188 hours over 6 months for as little as $4,500 ($24–$38/hour) while proven channels like email, referrals, and core growth work that produce $180–$292/hour get sidelined.
+• The Opportunity Overcommitment Problem: Unfiltered yeses burn 120–188 hours over 6 months for about $4,500 at $24–$38/hour while email, referrals, and core work at $180–$292/hour sit underused.

-• What you’ll learn: The 3-Question Filter (90-day goal alignment, strength/energy fit, 2x ROI test), archetypes like Exposure Plays, Time Vampires, Trojan Horses, and tooling like Notion, Coda, Airtable, Calendly, Typeform, Zapier, RescueTime to operationalize the filter.
+• What you’ll learn: The 3-Question Filter for 90-day goal alignment, strengths/energy fit, and 2x ROI, plus archetypes like Exposure Plays, Time Vampires, Trojan Horses, and tooling to run the filter in real time.

 Written by Nour Boustani for mid-five to low-six-figure founders and operators who want focused, compounding growth without 60-hour weeks sacrificed to low-ROI “opportunities.”

-The $32K Revenue Cost of Saying Yes
+The Hidden Revenue Cost of Saying Yes to Every Opportunity

 “I’m getting tons of opportunities,” she said.
 “But I can’t seem to break through.”